awsdocs/amazon-athena-user-guide/doc_source/example-policies-workgroup.md

 # Workgroup Example Policies<a name="example-policies-workgroup"></a>

 This section includes example policies you can use to enable various actions on workgroups\.
+Whenever you use IAM policies, make sure that you follow IAM best practices\.
+For more information, see [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.

 A workgroup is an IAM resource managed by Athena\.
 Therefore, if your workgroup policy uses actions that take `workgroup` as an input, you must specify the workgroup's ARN as follows: